cyian-1756/technic/manual.md

 reaching maximum output at elevation +50 or higher.
 Its surroundings don't otherwise matter; it doesn't actually need to be in open air.

+The wind generator is disabled by default and can be enabled in config.lua

 ### nuclear generator ###

 The nuclear generator (nuclear reactor) is an HV power generator that